 Right now citrus, such as grapefruit, oranges, lemons, and limes are taking center stage in the produce section.

 Take advantage!
 All of that vitamin C will help protect you from the horrible winter colds and viruses floating around right now.

 You could use any green that you want, but I like arugula for this salad because of its peppery taste.
 The flavor compliments the bright and tangy red grapefruit and blood orange perfectly.

 I ate the entire bowl and then made another for breakfast if that gives you any indication of how good it is.

-What makes this simple combination of fruit and veggies extraordinary is the cranberry orange dressing.
+The cranberry orange dressing.is what makes this simple combination of fruit and veggies extraordinary

 The mix of tart cranberry and sweet blood orange is so fantastic on this winter citrus salad.
 I only put a pinch of cloves in the second batch of dressing and the flavor was a savory after thought instead of an obvious, howdy, I’m clove, nice to meet you.

 ADDING SOME CRUNCH

 I also skipped the sugary nuts and just chopped up some raw almonds for a little crunch and protein.